DCCA/inhabitent-wordpress/readme.md

 - [] Insert the dasehd board in the shop area
 Journal Posts
 - [] Style the comments made
-Products
+- [] Insert the categorys at the bottom of the single posts page Products
 - [x] Build the product taxonomies
 - [] Fix the margin in the h1 vs h2